jordanryanoFA/portfolio/README.md

 Welcome to my portfolio repository!
 This repo contains different projects I’ve built while learning web development.
-Each project has its own folder with source code and explanation.
+Each project has its own folder.

 📂 Projects Included